DavidHuie/tulum/README.md

 Tulum is a simple tool for encrypting and decrypting data without any knowledge of cryptography.
 Tulum only has two, zero configuration operations, preventing confusion and user error.

-By default, Tulum uses 128-bit AES-GCM encryption, which provides both encryption and authentication (decryption fails if the encrypted data is modified).
+Tulum's provides sane defaults for most users.
+For cryptography, Tulum uses 256-bit AES-CTR encryption with a HMAC-SHA-256 MAC in an encrypt-then-MAC configuration, which provides both encryption and authentication (decryption fails if the encrypted data is modified).
 Additionally, Tulum always generates a new key for each encryption operation, preventing key reuse.
 Tulum uses stdin and